-Words used in Nepali can be broadly categorized into two groups - Nepali words and Sanskrit loanwords used in Nepali.
-Sanskrit loanwords, called Tatsam, are words that have made it to the Nepali language without any modification.
-Nepali words include words, called Tadbhav, that originated from Sanskrit but which got modified as they finally made it to the Nepali language.
+Words used in Nepali can be broadly categorized into two groups - Nepali words and Sanskrit loanwords.
+Sanskrit loanwords, called Tatsam, are adopted from Sanskrit into Nepali without any modification.
+Nepali words primarily consist of words, called Tadbhav, that originated from Sanskrit but got modified as they finally made it to the Nepali language.
 Nepali words also include loanwords from sources other than Sanskrit.

 Nepali orthography has evolved over time.
 The conventions used at Nepali Language Resource Center are based on guidelines published by Nepal's language academy, Nepal Academy.

 Raswa Dirgha in Nepali

 A vowel can occur either as an independent vowel letter or as a dependent vowel sign in combination with a consonant letter.
 See Alphabet and Writing System